Indexată BDI | IDB Indexed

 Are exempted from the payment of both fees:

-- Members of the National Romanian Society of Infectious Diseases (that have paid their society taxes in time);
+- Members of the Romanian National Society of Infectious Diseases (who paid the membership fee for the current year);

 - Leaders of all Infectious Diseases departments from all Universities of Medicine in Romania;